Overview

 section of the XML file.
 This column indicates if the file uploaded had the Test or Live flag saved.
 “Live” means the user is pushing a live filing to the SEC, which can be filed/rejected according to the SEC's rules.

-A: Users can check the audit trail by selecting the three-dot menu icon to check the reasoning for the rejection and take action to correct their filings before attempting a new submission.
+A: Users can check the audit trail by selecting the vertical three-dot menu icon to check the reasoning for the rejection and take action to correct their filings before attempting a new submission.

 Q: How does the user know if the filings were accepted?